 I hold a bachelor's degree in History, a master's degree in Teaching Students With Disabilities, and an educational specialist degree in Instructional Leadership.
+I am a life coach certified through an ICF Accredited Coaching Program at the Certified Life Coaching Institute.
+I also am a Peer Recovery Support Specialist, registered with The National Association for Addiction Professionals (NAADAC).

 I choose to live a life of recovery a day at a time, which empowers me to be of service to others.
 Contact me at email@example.com

 I enjoy writing opinion and other pieces for both local and national publications.
 Topics I typically write about involve culturally competent teaching, relationship building, supporting public schools, and mental health/self care.
+My recent work can be found on my blog, Bottomless to Sober.

 As an advocate, I speak passionately with regard to educational equity to empower students.
 I also firmly believe it is critical to speak about my recovery journey and tell my story in order to show others that they are not alone.
 Follow my journey and that of others at Bottomless to Sober.